-INFORMATION SECURITY SPECIALIST (12 MONTHS FIXED-TERM CONTRACT) - IT-Online
+Information Security Specialist (12 Months Fixed-Term Contract) - IT-Online

+Our client is looking to employ an Information Security Specialist on a 12 Months Fixed Term Contract.

-The purpose of the job is to plan, manage, and administer the organisations network security.
+The purpose of the job is to plan, manage, and administer the Clients network security.
 Ensure all network components are managed in accordance with approved guidelines and processes to ensure compliance.

-- Design, install, and manage security mechanisms that protect the organisations network and information systems against breaches, viruses, and Antispyware;
+- Design, install and manage security mechanisms that protect the Clients network and information systems against breaches, viruses, and Antispyware;

 - Upgrade systems by implementing and maintaining security controls;